mediashelf/fedora-batch/README.md

 Installation
 ------------

-Installation of fedora-batch requires updating the web.xml of the Fedora webapp, copying a configuration file to FEDORA_HOME, and adding the fedora-batch jar to the Fedora web app:
+fedora-batch-webapp-NNN.war is a drop-in replacement for fedora.war but requires a Servlet 3.0 container (e.g. Tomcat 7.x).

+However, manual installation of fedora-batch for Servlet 3.x containers is trivial:

+1. Add `fedora-batch-core-NNN.jar` to your Fedora webapp.

+    (Tomcat users can copy the fedora-batch jar to `$CATALINA_HOME/webapps/fedora/WEB-INF/lib`)

+Manual installation for Servlet 2.x containers (e.g Tomcat 6.x) adds just one additional step (e.g. Tomcat 6.x) of updating the web.xml of the Fedora webapp:

-1. Edit your Fedora web.xml to include the following:
+2. Edit your Fedora web.xml to include the following:

         <servlet>
           <display-name>CXF Batch Servlet</display-name>